‘You were made queen for just such a time as this.’ Esther 4:14 NLT

 (2) You need to know you’re in the place God wants you to be.
 Mordecai, Esther’s cousin, challenged her and changed her life by saying, ‘Who knows if perhaps you were made queen for just such a time as this?’
 Esther didn’t set out to be queen.
 But once she was, she had to decide between her comfort and her calling.

 It’s a choice you must make too.
 You say, ‘What’s my calling?’
-It could involve your job, your marriage, your tasks as a parent, your friendships.
+It could involve your job, your talents, your education, and your friendships.
 It could involve the neighbourhood where you live or volunteering at your church.
 One thing is certain: when God calls, it’s your ‘time’.
 You may be tempted to think you’re just treading water right now, waiting for some other time or more important opportunity.
 No, you don’t get to choose your time; God does that!
 The psalmist said, ‘My times are in Your hands.’
 (Psalm 31:15 NIV)

 SoulFood: Job 21-23 Luke 20:27-47 Ps 55:12-23 Pro 8:19-21

 word4today an adaptation of The Word For Today is authored by Bob and Debby Gass and published under licence from UCB International Copyright 2023